 - Maintain the distance between adjacent piers to within 10% of the tabulated spacing and so the average distance between any adjacent spans is equal to or less than the tabulated spacing. - Whenever possible, place point load supports directly under the required locations.
-If plumbing, electrical, mechanical equipment interferes, place supports no more than 6 inches in either direction of the support point. - Recess perimeter blocking supports and perimeter point load supports no more than 10 inches from the edge of the floor with added support as shown Figure 14.
+If plumbing, electrical, mechanical equipment interferes, place supports no more than 6 inches in either direction of the support point. - Recess perimeter blocking supports and perimeter point load supports no more than 10 inches from the edge of the floor with added support as shown in Figure 14.

 Placing Concrete anchors.
-If anchors are required in concrete, follow instructions in Install Stabilizing System (p.
-62) to determine anchor layout.
-Place anchors immediately after the concrete has been poured or drill them in after the concrete has set following manufacturer's instructions.
+If anchors will be placed in concrete, follow instructions in Install Stabilizing System (p.
+60) to determine anchor layout.
+Either place anchors immediately after the concrete has been poured or drill them in after the concrete has set